Skip to main content

 • Victoza is also FDA approved for cardiovascular risk reduction in adults with Type 2 diabetes and heart disease.
 Mounjaro doesn’t have proven cardiovascular benefits yet.
 But these benefits are currently being studied.

-• Victoza and Mounjaro are only available as brand-name medications.
-Manufacturer copay savings cards and patient assistance programs can help make your prescription more affordable.
+• Victoza and Mounjaro are both available as brand-name medications.
+But you can also find Victoza as a lower-cost generic.
+GoodRx can help make your prescription more affordable.

 But Mounjaro is a bit different from Victoza in several ways.
-These distinctions include how they work, how you use them, and how much they may lower your blood glucose (sugar) levels.
+These distinctions include how they work, how you use them, and how much they may lower your blood sugar (glucose) levels.
 Here, we’ll review seven differences to keep in mind when comparing Victoza versus Mounjaro.

 1. Victoza and Mounjaro work in slightly different ways

-Both Victoza and Mounjaro work by mimicking natural gut hormones (incretins) in your body.
+Both Victoza and Mounjaro work by mimicking natural gut hormones (called incretins) in your body.
 But Victoza mimics one hormone, while Mounjaro mimics two.

-Victoza is a GLP-1 agonist.
-It acts like the incretin GLP-1.
+Victoza is a GLP-1 receptor agonist.
+It acts like the hormone GLP-1.
 Mounjaro mimics this hormone, too.
-But it also targets a second incretin called glucagon-dependent insulinotropic polypeptide (GIP).
+But it also targets a second hormone called glucagon-dependent insulinotropic polypeptide (GIP).
 So it belongs to a different medication class, called dual GIP/GLP-1 receptor agonists.

 Even though they work slightly differently, both Victoza and Mounjaro have the following effects on the body: